 In the spring of 2000, Allan Vivona began to pastor our congregation.
 Pastor Al continued the tradition of sound biblical teaching and missional focus.
 Pastor Al also pursued the mission of Kutztown BFC, emphasizing discipleship of church members and Kutztown University students.
 This discipleship has now multiplied, as several of these students have gone on to become pastors and leaders in churches and ministries throughout the area, including our own Pastor Zeke Mack.
 Pastor Vivona retired in the winter of 2013.

-Following this, KBFC launched a search committee to find a new full time pastor.
+Following Pastor Vivona’s resignation, KBFC launched a search committee to find a new full time pastor.
 In March 2015, Ezekiel Mack accepted the call to fill the position and has been serving us faithfully since then.
 Pastor Zeke is a graduate of Kutztown University and attended KBFC as a college student.
 He is also a graduate of Westminster Theological Seminary and is an active chaplain in the Pennsylvania National Guard.
 Under Pastor Zeke’s leadership, our church has continued to focus on making disciples at Kutztown University and in our community.